Matthew Mitchell (basketball): Personal

-Mitchell attended Mississippi State University from 1993 to 1995, where he received a bachelor of science degree in marketing.
+Mitchell attended Mississippi State University from 1993 to 1995, where he received a Bachelor of Science degree in marketing.

 He is married to the former Jenna Ramsey, from Amelia Island, and he has three daughters, Lacy, Saylor and Presley Blue.

 Matthew and his wife Jenna are very active in community service.
 In June 2014, Matthew and Jenna pledged $1 million over the next 10 years to the University of Kentucky Athletics Department.
 Just a few months later, they launched The Mitchell Family Foundation, a non-profit organization set to benefit charities in the Lexington community.
-The first fund-raising event of the Foundation in September 2014 brought in renowned author and leadership expert, John C. Maxwell.
+The first fund-raising event of the Foundation in September 2014 brought in John C. Maxwell.
 In October 2016, Matthew and Jenna were presented the 2016 Community Service Award by the National Urban League of Lexington.

-RETIREMENT and INJURY

-Coach Matthew Mitchell retired after 13 seasons with the Wildcats November 12, 2020 following months of recovery after suffering a concussion from an accident.
-The accident happened in March 2020 during a family vacation in Mexico.
-Mitchell fell during a hike, cracked a little part of his skull where blood entered, putting pressure on his brain.
-After months of suffering headaches, he found out he had bleeding on the brain.
-He would eventually have brain surgery to correct the problem.
-Quoted as saying, “Any time you start drilling holes in your skull, it’s a bit of a scary proposition initially," said Mitchell.
-"The team over at UK HealthCare did an amazing job and surgery was very successful and my family was extremely supportive during my recovery.
-Very, very blessed and grateful for a wonderful family.”

-Announced by University of Kentucky Athletic Director Mitch Barnhart, Barnhart said he and Mitchell spoke on multiple occasions about the challenges the coach continued to experience in coming back from brain surgery.
-Mitchell called the athletic director and expressed concern he still didn't feel 100 percent and had decided to retire.
-Barnhart said he asked Mitchell to sleep on his decision, but the coach did not change his mind.
-The following day, a statement Mitchell released read: